Format and Rules

 The team that was not the first server in game one will be the first server in game two.
 If there is a third game, the team that served first in game one is the first server of game three.

 Prizes.
-Teams with the highest ladder positions, as well as the teams with the largest number of league points in each of the three categories will win prizes, to be announced.
+In the Ladder League, teams with the highest ladder positions, as well as the teams with the largest number of league points in each of the three categories will win prizes, to be announced.

 Rules